 * Summer enrollment is considered as a separate term and would be added to the fall and spring and would change the minimum hours that needed to be completed.

-** Unsatisfactory grades are letter grades of F, W, I, Z, and X and will not be counted in the credit hours completed but will count as attempted credit hours.
+** Unsatisfactory grades are letter grades of F, W, I, and Z and will not be counted in the credit hours completed but will count as attempted credit hours.

 Annually in May, the Office of Financial Aid reviews student records and notifies those students who have not met the requirements for Satisfactory Academic Progress.
 If students are deemed ineligible for future federal financial aid, they can file an appeal for future aid or reapply for financial aid when they come back into compliance with these standards.
 A financial aid counselor can meet with you to discuss this policy more in-depth if you have concerns.